 - If the casserole is still cold, it may take some extra time to bake.

-Refrigerate leftover corn casserole 3-4 days or freeze for several months.
-Refrigerate or freeze leftovers tightly wrapped or in an airtight container.
-Reheat in the microwave or oven.
+- Refrigerate leftover corn casserole for 3-4 days or freeze for several months.

 While cornmeal is naturally gluten-free, it could be processed on shared equipment with wheat products.